unicode101/118i-tutorial/README.md

 ## 2. Run the cloned project
 Run the project on VS Code.
 First, please update your API key setting.
 Please follow the tutorial below to protect your API key.
-Follow "4.
-Use Environment Variables in place of your API key" in the tutorial [Best Practices for API Key Safety](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
+Follow **4.
+Use Environment Variables in place of your API key** in the tutorial [Best Practices for API Key Safety](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

 ## 3. Review OpenAI capabilities
 * **[Text generation](https://platform.openai.com/docs/guides/text-generation)**